xingchenzhang/xingchenzhang.github.io/_pages/about.md

 News
 ----

+[09/2026] Welcome Yuan to join my group as a PhD student!

 [07/2026] A candidate has been awarded an **University of Exeter - Paris-Saclay PhD scholarship** and will join my group in October this year.

 [06/2026] Our paper "[MultiTaskVIF: Segmentation-oriented visible and infrared image fusion via multi-task learning](https://arxiv.org/abs/2505.06665)" has been accepted by **IEEE Transactions on Image Processing**.
 Congratulations to Zixian!